DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

             - e.g. a web application firewall (WAF) inspects traffic going to a web server and can block malicious traffic such as SQL injection attacks and cross-site scripting (XSS) attacks
         - next-generation firewall (NGFW): functions as a unified threat management (UTM) device and combines several capabilities, including traditional functions such as packet filtering and stateful inspection, and can also perform packet inspection allowing identification and blocking of malicious traffic

-- 7.7.2 Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS)
+- 7.7.2 Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS): Network-­based intrusion detection systems (NIDSs) and intrusion protection systems (IPSs) primarily monitor ✏️incoming traffic for threats.
     - Intrusion Detection Systems (IDSs) and Intrusion Prevention Systems (IPSs) are two methods organizations typically implement to detect and prevent attacks
     - **Intrusion detection**: a specific form of monitoring events, usually in real time, to detect abnormal activity indicating a potential incident or intrusion
         - Intrusion Detection System (IDS) automates the inspection of logs and real-time system events to detect intrusion attempts and system failures
         - IDSs are an effective method of detecting many DoS and DDoS attacks
         - an IDS actively watches for suspicious activity by monitoring network traffic and inspecting logs
+        - 📝An IDS is most likely to connect to a switch port configured as a mirrored port.
         - an IDS is intended as part of a defense-in-depth security plan
+        - Active IDS, in addition to logging, can actively by changing the environmentidentifies the response after a threat is detected.
+Note📝 Active IDS is not the same as IPS becuase it is not deployed inline.
+        - Passive IDS respond passively by logging and sending notifications.
+        - A network-­based IDS can be both signature based and anomaly based.
-        - **knowledge-based detection**: AKA signature-based or pattern-matching detection, the most common method used by an IDS
+        - **🔥knowledge-based detection**: AKA 🎆signature-based or 🎆pattern-matching detection, the most common method used by an IDS.
+It uses known signatures to detect attacks.
+It can only detect attacks from known threats.
-        - **behavior-based detection**: AKA statistical intrusion, anomaly, and heuristics-based detection; behavior-based IDSs use baseline, activity stats, and heuristic eval techniques to compare current activity against previous activity to detect potentially malicious events
+        - **🔥behavior-based detection**: AKA 🎆statistical intrusion, 🎆anomaly-based, and 🎆heuristics-based detection; behavior-based IDSs use baseline, activity stats, and heuristic eval techniques to compare current activity against previous activity to detect potentially malicious events.
+It requires a baseline, and it then monitors traffic for any anomalies or changes when compared to the baseline.
+The baseline can be outdated if the network is modified, so it must be updated when the environment changes.
+It can detect new security threats.
-    - An IPS includes detection capabilities, you’ll see them referred to as intrusion detection and prevention systems (IDPSs)
+    - **Intrusion prevention**: An IPS includes detection capabilities, you’ll see them referred to as intrusion detection and prevention systems (IDPSs)
         - an IPS includes all the capabilities of an IDS but can also take additional steps to stop or prevent intrusions
     - IDS/IPS should be deployed at strategic network locations to monitor traffic, such as at the perimeters, or between network segments, and should be configured to alert for specific types of scans and traffic patterns
+    - 📝IPS is usually placed in line with the network traffic, so it is placed before the switch.
     - See NIST SP 800-94

 - 7.7.3 Whitelisting/blacklisting